What happens if you don’t get planning permission?

 If your home is in a conservation area, you may find there are extra restrictions in place.

-Remember: No matter what type of property you live in, do check the exact rules with your local council before assuming that you do or don’t need planning permission.
+Important: no matter what type of property you live in, do check the exact rules with your local council before assuming that you do or don’t need planning permission.

 Win £500 in the Age Co Prize Draw!